Organized Chaos: Gladstone Park’s Tangled Streets

 Gladstone Park’s Road Rebellions!

 But with the populace’s very survival depending so heavily on its roadways, it’s no surprise that it developed a long history of fighting for its streets.
-Whether it was tearing down tollbooths 130 years ago, protesting a superhighway 60 years ago, or defending the width of the main thoroughfare during the last 10 years, Gladstonians have guarded their streets with their lives.
+Whether it was tearing down tollbooths 130 years ago, protesting a superhighway 60 years ago, or defending the width of its main Milwaukee Avenue thoroughfare during the last 10 years, Gladstonians have guarded their streets with their lives.
 Learn More…

-Through it all, the neighborhood grew stubbornly under its streets’ constraints, creating its own world surrounded by an environment of natural beauty.
-The result is that virtually no one in Gladstone Park is more than three or four long blocks from a neighborhood park or the hiking trails, cycling paths, and the golf course of the expansive Forest Preserves on its entire northern border.
+Through it all, the neighborhood grew under its streets’ constraints, creating its own little world surrounded by an environment of natural beauty.
+The result is that virtually no one in Gladstone Park is more than three or four long blocks from a neighborhood park or the hiking trails, cycling paths, and golf course in the expansive Forest Preserves on its entire northern border.

-This section explains how they managed to do it all.
+This section explains how the community managed to do it all.

 Click here to continue to the next section: Those Darned Diagonal Roads!